London Interior Designer

 London is extremely family friendly, with numerous parks and museums.
 Not to mention the revered London Zoo, set in leafy Regent’s Park, which is the world’s oldest scientific zoo.
 The London Eye is a fantastic attraction for all ages to take in the landmarks of the capital from above, and it’s a short enough ride that kids won’t get bored.
 Children will also enjoy Trafalgar Square and Nelson’s Column’s famous lions for the photo opportunities they pose.
 The city also has many exceptional educational institutions from pre-prep right up to university levels, which operate at the highest standards.

-Please contact us if you would like a consultation from an experienced member of the dedicated team.
+Please contact us if you would like a consultation from an experienced London interior designer.

 If you have a project or interiors idea you would like to discuss with the Callender Howorth team,

 we’d be delighted to hear from you.

 To arrange a private appointment, or schedule a time to view and chat through our portfolio of

 completed projects please contact our London interior design company.